 In support of a vibrant liturgical life on campus, there are many opportunities to participate in musical, Eucharistic, and Lector liturgical ministries with the daily and weekend Masses and groups such as the Lord's Chords and the EM and Lector Communities.
 There are also several social justice advocacy programs, such as the Students for Social Justice and Students for Life, providing opportunities for partnering works and faith.

 In an effort to attend to the spiritual needs of our non-Catholic students, Campus Ministry provides a host of services and collaborates with those beyond the Catholic and Jesuit tradition.
 Campus Ministry co-sponsors monthly Shabbat services and dinners.
 A Muslim Chaplain-Intern is also available to provide support to our Muslim students.
-A campus minister affiliated with InterVarsity Christian Fellowship is also available to meet the needs of some of our Protestant students.
+A Protestant Chaplain is also available to meet the needs of our Protestant students.
 The Orthodox Christian Fellowship maintains a vibrant presence on campus.
 Campus Ministry also makes every effort to enable non-Catholic students to connect with local faith communities from their tradition by providing transportation to and from local churches, synagogues, and mosques.